Punch tools are very useful in the world of DIY and craft projects. From punching holes in paper to creating custom notepads or decorative tags.

 If you’re interested in DIY projects or home improvement, then you’ve probably already heard of different types of punches.
 Some of the most common are center punches.

-These are used to create holes in wood, soft materials, and nail sets.
-Use hardened steel to drive nails flush with their surrounding surfaces.
+These create holes in wood, soft materials, and nail sets.
+Hardened steel is used to drive nails flush with their surrounding surfaces.

-If you need any additional information on these and other similar tools, please keep reading to find out more!
+If you need additional information on these and other similar tools, please keep reading to learn more!

 1. Automatic Punch

-Punch tools allow you to punch holes in materials like paper, cardstock, vinyl, foam board, and more.
-Automatic punch tools allow you to quickly and easily make consistent holes that can be used for all sorts of different purposes.
+Punch tools allow you to punch holes in paper, cardstock, vinyl, foam board, and more.
+Automatic punch tools allow you to quickly and easily make consistent holes that can be used for various purposes.

-The punches included with most sets range from 1/8 inch (3 mm) all the way up to 1-1/2 inch (38 mm).
+The punches included with most sets range from 1/8 inch (3 mm) up to 1-1/2 inch (38 mm).
 Automatic punching tools are easy for both kids and adults to use.

-Also, they’re perfect for making straight, even rows on things like bulletin boards or project boards.
+Also, they’re perfect for making straight, even rows on bulletin boards or project boards.
 They are also great for marking lines through pre-purchased papers or cards for precise cutting.

 2. Hollow Punch

-Hollow punches are primarily used for creating circles and round edges on sheets.
-This is among the types of punches to create rivet heads.
+Hollow punches are primarily used to create circles and round edges on sheets.
+They are also among the types of punches used to create rivet heads.

 The type of punch determines the diameter that a hollow punch can cut.
 This typically ranges from 3/8 inches to 2 inches.